The primary issue in a review of a disciplinary decision is whether University policy,

 Appeal of decisions made by a judicial officer will be reviewed in a timely manner

-by the Director of Student Affairs.
-The finding will be communicated in writing to
+Students, or the Provost.
+The finding will be communicated in writing to the student.

 Decisions made by the appropriate appellate authority are binding and no additional